Travel insurance is not just for when you travel

 Some insurances also cover you for rented equipment like renting a bike for an event.
 Renting a bike locally is a practical way to avoid the hassle of travelling with a bike.

-If you travel against the advice of the Department of Foreign Affairs and Trade (DFAT) it’s likely you’ll invalidate your policy – unless you’ve bought cover that specifically allows travel against this advice.
-To be sure, check the DFAT or Smartraveller advice closely and the fine detail of what your policy will cover.
+If you travel against the advice of the Foreign, Commonwealth and Development Office (FCDO) it’s likely you’ll invalidate your policy – unless you’ve bought cover that specifically allows travel against this advice.
+To be sure, check the FCDO advice closely and the fine detail of what your policy will cover.

 Make sure you declare any pre-existing medical conditions when you apply as your cover could be void.
 This could even happen when you try to claim for something unrelated.